CMU-Heinz-95702/Project3/README.md

 }

 ```

-Use the following four labels in your single PDF:
+For debugging locally this is how your output must look like

 **Task 1 Client Side Execution**

-Copy and paste your client side console.
-This will appear as in Task 0.
+Will look exactly like your Task 0.

 **Task 1 Server Side Execution**